gullerya/data-tier/docs/lifecycle.md

 ### C. View-to-Model changing events

-As per API definition, `data-tier` will consider a view valid for bi-directional tying (read View-to-Model, since Model-to-View is always valid) if:
+As per API definition, `data-tier` will consider a view valid for a bi-directional tying if:
 - there is a property `changeEventName` defined on the view and returning a non-empty string
-- view is one of the prescripted defaults: `input`, `select`, `textarea`; their default change event name is `change`, unless redefined as per punkt (1) above
+- view is one of the prescripted defaults: `input`, `select`, `textarea`; their default change event name is `change`, unless redefined as per first punkt above

 Before continue, it is important to mention here another concept - `defaultTieTarget`.
 Similarly to the change event name, the default tie target resolved as:
-- a non-empty empty string of `defaultTieTarget` property, if defined on the view
+- a non-empty empty string returned from the `defaultTieTarget` property, if such one is defined on the view
-- otherwise - default, which is `textContent` for vast majority of the elements except:
+- otherwise - default, which is `textContent` for the vast majority of the elements except:
 	- `value` for `input`, `select`, `textarea`
 	- `checked`	for `input` of type `checkbox`
 	- `src` for `img`, `iframe`, `source`

 Having understand this, the rest is really easy.

-When view is processed and found valid for bi-directional tying, `data-tier` adds a change event listener on the said event.
+When view is processed and found valid for bi-directional tying, `data-tier` adds a change event listener to the said event.

 When the view raises the event, listener gets the value from the default tie target property and sets it onto model.